wonday/react-native-pdf/README.md

 5. Remove: dependency to fbjs

 v6.4.0
-1. Remove sample for reducing NPM package size
+1. Remove sample for reducing npm package size
 2. Add support for setting a filename for the cached pdf file
 3. Use react-native-blob-util instead of rn-fetch-blob
 4. Add blob support